rajeshwarib22/WholesomeBite-UI-UX-project/README.md

 # WholesomeBite-UI-UX-project

+The Project was developed in 6 milestones:
+Milestone 1 :- Write a proper proposal idea.
+Milestone 2:- Prepare a research plan.
+Milestone 3:- Conduct user research utilizing your Research Plan and Protocol, and create an insights report based on your research.
+Milestone 4:- Preapre primary persona, user stories and low fidelity prototype.
+Milestone 5:- Utilizing primary person, user stories, low fidelity prototype create wireframes (high fidelity) prototype of the application.
+Milestone 6: Conduct usability interviews and collect insights from the user after they used the designed prototype.

 In today's fast-paced world, it is more important than ever to maintain a healthy lifestyle.
 People are increasingly interested in healthier lives, but many find it difficult to maintain a healthy diet.
 There are many challenges that people face when trying to eat healthily.
 They